Trying to send a photo from your iPhone or iPad but discover your Message app missing from the list in your Photos App or other App’s Share Sheet?

 And MDM allows a remote administrator to configure settings and perform other tasks on the device without user interaction.

-- 2 Can’t Send photos through Photo App to iMessage?
+- 3 Can’t Send photos through Photo App to Messages App?
+Toggle on iMessage!

 - Disable the iCloud Photo Link From the Photos App on Your iPhone or iPad